godotengine/godot-docs/classes/class_physicsserver2d.rst

 void **free_rid** **(** :ref:`RID<class_RID>` rid **)**

 Destroys any of the objects created by PhysicsServer2D.
-If the :ref:`RID<class_RID>` passed is not one of the objects that can be created by PhysicsServer2D, an error will be sent to the console.
+If the :ref:`RID<class_RID>` passed is not one of the objects that can be created by PhysicsServer2D, an error will be printed to the console.

 .. rst-class:: classref-item-separator